Share this poster to:

 Ski / Sports Travel |

 This trendsetting poster by Emil Cardinaux was created as part of a comission by the Zermatt Tourist office to create an advertisement for the ski resort of Zermatt.
+It marks a turning point in the young illustrator's career.
+With this poster, Emil Cardinaux created the first "modern" tourism poster.

 The Bernese painter Emile Cardinaux was inspired by Ferdinand Hodler in creating this poster.
 An icon of poster advertising and very sought after.

 In excellent condition.
-Mounted on linen,
+Mounted on linen.